Pull-back and push-forward functors for holonomic modules over Cherednik algebras: -functions

 \begin{proof} The statement is local on $X$, therefore we may assume that $X$ is affine.
-If we fix a finite covering $D(f_1), \ds, D(f_k)$ of $U$ by principal open sets, with each $f_i$ invariant, then the cohomology of $j_+ \ms{N}$ is the cohomology of the \v Cech complex
+Since $U$ is the preimage of its image in $X/W$, we may fix a finite covering $D(f_1), \ds, D(f_k)$ of $U$ by principal open sets, with each $f_i$ invariant.
+Then the cohomology of $j_+ \ms{N}$ is the cohomology of the \v Cech complex

 It follows from Theorem \ref{thm:preshol} that the latter has holonomic cohomology. \end{proof}